4Sc1/decision_making_app/README.md

+# ExperimentApp Setup

+- Run installer EXE.
+The experiment app will be installed at %LOCALAPPDATA%/Programs/4Sc1/ExperimentApp
+- Adjust configuration settings as needed.

-# Setup
+# Source Code Setup (only for software development)

-- Make sure to adjust the path to your conda environment in the environment.yml file.
+- Make sure to adjust the path to your conda environment in the environment.yml file in the base source code folder.
-- Also, place unpleasant pictures (.jpg) and sound (tv.wav) into subfolder iaps.
+- Place unpleasant pictures (.jpg) and sound (tv.wav) into subfolder iaps.

 # Configuration Settings